microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 The directoryObject type is the main abstraction for many directory types such as users, organizational contacts, devices, service principals and groups stored in Azure Active Directory.
-Since any directoryObject object is a unique entity the directoryObject type itself is derived from the  graph.entity base type.
+Since any a directoryObject object is a unique entity, the directoryObject type itself is derived from the graph.entity base type.

 ```XML
 <EntityType Name="entity" Abstract="true">